Metropolitan Collegiate Hockey Conference

-The Metropolitan Collegiate Hockey Conference or MCHC is an ACHA Division 3 league made up of smaller colleges, universities, and community colleges in the NYC Metro Area.
-The league was originally formed in 1967-68 as the Metropolitan Intercollegiate Hockey League (MIHL).
-After a league name change to the BSMIHL (Bi-State Metropolitan Intercollegiate Hockey League) for the 1975-76 season, the league changed its name to its current moniker at the start of the 1976-77 season.
+The Metropolitan Collegiate Hockey Conference or MCHC is an ACHA Division 3 club hockey league made up of smaller colleges, universities, and community colleges in the NYC Metro Area.
+The league was originally formed in 1967–68 as the Metropolitan Intercollegiate Hockey League (MIHL).
+After a league name change to the BSMIHL (Bi-State Metropolitan Intercollegiate Hockey League) for the 1975–76 season, the league changed its name to its current moniker at the start of the 1976–77 season.

 Format

-Teams play a 12-game league schedule with the top four teams advancing to the MCHC playoffs at the end of the regular season held during President's Day weekend in February.
+Metropolitan Division Teams play a 10-game league schedule, with the top 5 teams advancing to the MCHC playoffs at the end of the regular season, typically held during the third weekend in February.

+For the 2026–27 Season, the MCHC broke out the Atlantic Division into East and West.
+The East Division has 7 teams (12-game season), and the West has 6 teams (10-game season).
+The top 3 teams in each division qualify for the Atlantic Division Playoffs.
+The 1st-place teams also qualify for the Metropolitan Division Playoffs.
+The Atlantic Division Playoffs will take place the last weekend in February.

+There are 17 schools listed below, but Rutgers and Sacred Heart will each have an ACDC team, bringing the total number of teams to 19.